omarreis/vsop2013/planetfun/README.md

 * Set date/time bewteen years 1500 and 3000
 * Configurable camera distance-to-target
 * Touch gestures: one finger pan, two finger zoom and two finger rotation (on mobile)
-* Mouse events with mouse-move, Shift mouse-move and Alt mouse-move (on Windows)
+* Mouse events: mouse-move, Shift mouse-move and Alt mouse-move (on Windows)
 * Planet orbit dots.
-Each orbit is represented by 52 dots ( For the Earth, it's one dot/week )
+Each orbit is represented by 52 dots ( For the Earth, it is 1 dot per week) )
-* Solar system axis
+* Solar system heliocentric axis (x and z)

 # Planet positions